Jeffrey Weidenhamer

-Jeffrey D. Weidenhamer is a Trustees’ Distinguished Professor at Ashland University and Professor of Chemistry.
-He is also chair of the Department of Chemistry, Geology & Physics and a member of the Environmental Science Faculty.
+Jeffrey D. Weidenhamer is a Trustees’ Distinguished Professor at Ashland University and professor of chemistry.
+He is also chair of the department of chemistry, geology and physics and a member of the environmental science faculty.

 Weidenhamer has a bachelor's degree from Ashland University, master's degrees from Ohio State University and Louisiana State University and a Ph.D. from the University of South Florida.